stormpath/express-stormpath/docs/source/create_tenant.rst

 "Register an Application" and follow the on-screen instructions.

 .. note::
-    Use the default options when creating an Application, this way you'll be able to create users in your new Application without issue.
+    Use the default options when creating an Application.
+This way you'll be able to create users in your new Application without issue.